dylanesque/MPQChampAppAPI/README.md

 **A Note on Changes to the MPQ Reward Structure** AS of mid-November 2019, MPQ made a large change to it's reward structure, replacing the Bonus Heroes system with Shards, a currency that players acquire from opening certain token types that allow them to make more focused progress towards the characters they want to level.
 At first, it seemed like this change would make this app obsolete, since the entire initial point was to have a calculator to tell players where to apply their bonus heroes.
 After reading through the changes carefully, it became clear that this app still has it's place, since the main problem of calculating who is giving the next feeder when remains.
 If anything, these changes make a strong case for expanding the purpose of the app to tracking ALL characters from 3* rarity and above to point out to players when Classic/Legendary tokens and other major rewards are dropping.

+EDIT: This change was followed by another large change to the reward structure in December, which made a significant addition to the number of feeders in the game, which will necesiate forthcoming changes to the character database and complexity of program logic as it pertains to who feeds who, when and where.

-**Technology Used** I'm going to use a microservice-style approach to application architecture, using an Express JSON API for the necessary character seed data, which will be read and utilized by a Rails application, that will utilize React as the view layer.
+**Technology Used** I'm going to use a microservice-style approach to application architecture, using an Express JSON API for the necessary character seed data, which will be read and utilized by a Node.js application, that will utilize React as the view layer.

 For styling, I'll look to the Materialize CSS library to get that opinionated Material look, and the styled-components library. styled-components made building my portfolio a delight, so I'm looking forward to utilizing it from scratch, rather than refactor an existing project into it.